Saint Bernese: Height, Weight, Lifespan, Care Special Info

 Appearance

-Ladies are slightly lower than the males, comprising between 110 and 170 pounds and a height of 26 to 32 elevation, whereas the males can be over 180 pounds and range from 26 to 35 elevation altitudinous.
+Females are slightly smaller than males, ranging between 110 and 170 pounds with a height of 26 to 32 units, while males can exceed 180 pounds and measure between 26 to 35 units in height.

 Temperament